kdheepak/blog/content/38-rust-lua-nvim.md

 Neovim adds the lua folder of plugins to the `runtimepath`.
 So to follow convention, we can move `libmoonshine.dylib` to the lua folder.
-Lua looks for `.so` files even on a Mac, so I had to rename the file.
+Lua looks for `.so` files even on a Mac, so we have to rename the file.
-Notice rust compiles the library to `libmoonshine.dylib` but the lua module need to be `moonshine.so`.
+Notice rust compiles the library to `libmoonshine.dylib`, but the lua module need to be `moonshine.so`.

 Here is a tree view of the folder structure.